 Lincoln Park Zoo Zoolights

 For the past 25 years, the Lincoln Park Zoo has put on the Zoolights festival featuring holiday light displays throughout the zoo.
 This event features around 2.5 million lights and other holiday festivities such as holiday crafts and Santa Claus.
-Zoolights runs from 4:30 pm to 10 pm November 19 through January 1, but is closed on Thanksgiving, Christmas Eve, and Christmas Day.
-Tickets are $5 and admission is free on Mondays.
+Zoolights runs from November 17 through January 7 from 4:30 pm to 9 pm Sunday through Thursday and 4:30 pm to 10 pm on Fridays and Saturdays and select special dates.
+Admission is free on Mondays, $7 on weeknights, and $10 on Fridays, Saturdays, and special dates.

 Light Up the Lake